 The mood of Advent is that of longing, of expectation, and of waiting.
 Advent is a time when we yearn for Jesus as the world’s anointed King to come back and make it right.
 The cry of Advent is the cry of those who have experienced the tyranny of sin and injustice in a world under curse, and yet who have hope of deliverance by a God who hears their cries.
 It is a time of repentance and a time of faith as we prepare for God to reorder His creation and redeem His people.
 We join the Apostle John in praying, “Come, Lord Jesus” (Revelation 22.20).

-Below are many ways to celebrate Advent with us.
-Additionally, the pastoral staff has created an Advent devotional guide for the season.
+The staff has created an Advent devotional guide for the season.
 You can download a digital copy or pick up a printed version on the Welcome Table.
 You can also listen to Covenant’s Advent and Christmas CD here.